-Mini biography: Born on 15 January 1929 in Atlanta, Georgia, US.
-He is christened Michael Luther King Jr, but later has his name changed to Martin.
+Born on 15 January 1929 in Atlanta, Georgia.
+He is christened Michael Luther King Jr., but later changes his first name to Martin.
 His father and maternal grandfather are Baptist preachers with histories of civil rights activity.
 His great grandfather was also a preacher.
 King is deeply attached to his close-knit family.
-On the day that his grandmother dies he jumps in despair from a second-floor window of his home but lands unhurt.
+On the day his grandmother dies he jumps in despair from a second-floor window of his home but lands unhurt.

 As a boy he experiences the racial discrimination of the time.
 On one occasion he and his schoolteacher are ordered to give up their seats to white passengers during a lengthy bus ride.
 "When we didn't move right away, the driver started cursing us out and calling us black sons of bitches," King later recalls.
 "I decided not to move at all, but my teacher pointed out that we must obey the law.
 So we got up and stood in the aisle the whole 90 miles to Atlanta.
 It was a night I'll never forget.
 I don't think I have ever been so deeply angry in my life."